MySQL HeatWave User Guide

 leading and trailing spaces, based on the set option.

-The default value is false
+The default value is false.

-to
+trim_spaces to

-: The number of rows to skip
+skip_rows: The number of rows to skip

 at the start of the file.
 The default value is

-and the maximum value is
+0 and the maximum value is

-: Adds a header row to the
+has_header: Adds a header row to the

-file, based on the selected
+CSV file based on the selected

 option.
-The default is false
+The default is false.

-If has_header
+If has_header and

-are both defined,
+skip_rows are both specified,

 Lakehouse first skips the number of rows, and then